Mika Suansing

-Mikaela Angela "Mika" Bito-onon Suansing-Interior (born October 28, 1991) is a Filipino politician currently serving as the representative of Nueva Ecija's 1st congressional district in the House of Representatives of the Philippines since 2022.
-She is a member of the Lakas–CMD party and comes from a prominent political family in Nueva Ecija.
+Mikaela Angela "Mika" Bito-onon Suansing (born October 28, 1991) is a Filipino politician who has served as the representative of Nueva Ecija's first district since 2022.
+Born to a political family in Nueva Ecija, she is a member of Partido Federal ng Pilipinas and the local party Unang Sigaw.

 Early life and education

 Mika Suansing was born on October 28, 1991, in Quezon City.
-She is the daughter of former Sultan Kudarat's 2nd congressional district representative Horacio Suansing Jr. and former Nueva Ecija's 1st congressional district representative Estrellita "Ging" Suansing.
-She is the older sister of Sultan Kudarat's 2nd congressional district representative Bella Vanessa Suansing.
+She is the daughter of former representatives Horacio Suansing Jr. and Estrellita "Ging" Suansing, who represented Sultan Kudarat and Nueva Ecija in Congress, respectively.
+Her younger sister, Bella Vanessa, has served as the representative for Sultan Kudarat's second district since 2025.

-Suansing is an alumna of the Philippine Science High School.
+Suansing studied at the Philippine Science High School.
 She graduated with a Bachelor of Science degree in Management Engineering from the Ateneo de Manila University and later earned a Master in Public Policy degree from Harvard University in the United States.

-Political career

-Suansing began her political career as the Chief of Staff in the office of her mother, Congresswoman Estrellita “Ging” Suansing.
-In this role, she gained experience in legislative processes and public service.
+During her mother's tenure in Congress, Suansing served as her chief of staff.

+House of Representatives

+Elections

-In the 2022 elections, Suansing ran for congresswoman of the 1st district of Nueva Ecija under the NP.
+In the 2022 elections, Suansing ran for Congress in Nueva Ecija's first district under the Nacionalista Party.
 She defeated her opponents, Rommel Padilla of PDP–Laban and Alex Balutan of the Reform Philippines (RP) Party.
+She was re-elected as a representative in 2025.

+Tenure

 Since assuming office on June 30, 2022, Suansing has focused on legislation aimed at improving education, healthcare, and economic development in her district.

-In 2024, Suansing joined the Lakas–CMD party, aligning herself with the national political coalition to strengthen her legislative agenda.
-She was re-elected as representative in 2025.
+In 2024, Suansing joined the Lakas–CMD party, aligning herself with the national political coalition.
 On July 29, 2025, a day after the opening of the 20th Congress, she was named chairperson of the House Committee on Appropriations.
 During the same Congress, she is also the vice chairperson of the House Committee on Basic Education and Culture and a member of 10 other committees.
 During her time as chair of the House Committee on Appropriations, the House passed a proposed national budget of for 2026, the highest in history.

 Personal life

-Suansing comes from a family in Nueva Ecija and Sultan Kudarat.
-Her father, Horacio Suansing Jr., and mother, Estrellita “Ging” Suansing, both served as representatives.
-She continues to reside in Zaragoza, where she remains actively involved in local governance and community development.

-Suansing married Napoleon Interior, a then-member of the Nueva Ecija Provincial Board, at a wedding ceremony in Bali, Indonesia in January 2025.
+Suansing married Napoleon Interior, then a member of the Nueva Ecija Provincial Board, at a wedding ceremony in Bali, Indonesia, in January 2025.